cyfinoid/ghnavigator/README.md

 ## Print Reports

-Token Analyzer generates professional PDF reports via browser print functionality with proper headers, footers, and formatting.
+Token Analyzer generates  PDF reports via browser print functionality with proper headers, footers, and formatting.

+## 🤖 AI-Assisted Development

+This project was developed with the assistance of AI tools, most notably Cursor IDE.
+These tools helped accelerate development and improve velocity.
+All AI-generated code has been carefully reviewed and validated through human inspection to ensure it aligns with the project’s intended functionality and quality standards.

 ## License